 But we also want our students’ parents and family members to taste the CEU experience for themselves.
-So, why not come and see our campus for yourself?
-You can go from its heart in Plaza Ágora and then tour all those facilities that your son or daughter will use during their time at the University.
+So, why not come and visit us and tour all of the facilities that your son or daughter will spend their student years in?

 University years are said to be the best of one's life.
 If you wish to treat yourself or buy something to conmemorate this time at CEU UCH, take a look at our online shop:Visit our shop

 We want our students to receive the full, high-quality CEU education experience that will set them on the road to a successful career.
 But that’s not all.
 We also want our students to enjoy their time at the University inside and outside of the lecture hall.
 That’s why we’ve created an initiative we call Campus Life to provide a wealth of opportunities to enable them to get the most out of this experience.
 This gives them the chance for personal growth through sport, volunteering, special talks and presentations, and our student clubs, covering music, theatre, debating, writing, the stock market, and photography, to name just a few.